They managed it! Who would have dared put their money on the FCI European Section's

 Jorgen Hindse

 The European Dog Show in Bucharest was under heavy fire due to bad rumours via Facebook.
-Do you see Facebook as a threat or as a new welcome medium?

 In some ways as a threat, yes, but in others, also a great help.